wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    teleop
       The second phase of each match is called the Teleoperated Period (teleop) and consists of drivers controlling their robots.

+   torque
+      A force applied at a distance from some axis of rotation

    trajectory
       A trajectory is a smooth curve, with velocities and accelerations at each point along the curve, connecting two endpoints on the field.